Comparison of audio and video baby monitors in a nursery setting.

 8. Final Verdict: Which Is Right for You?

-An audio baby monitor is a device that lets you listen to your baby from another room.
-It typically includes a transmitter (baby unit) and a receiver (parent unit).
-Most audio monitors today offer features like:
+An audio baby monitor is a streamlined device designed for one job: letting you hear your baby from another room.
+It consists of a transmitter (the baby unit) and a receiver (the parent unit).

 3. Pros and Cons of Audio Baby Monitors